Tmbs121/Locust/opencart/docs/readme.txt

 # Commands to run a .py file without pytest plugin in Debug mode to pull up a Playwright inspector on the screen.
-# In case you use Visual Studio Code as your IDE, this is to be run from VS terminal:
+# This is to be run from your IDE integrated terminal:

 cd opencart
 .venv\Scripts\activate